 Lovability Condoms are made with 100% natural, vegan latex + smooth aloe-infused silicone lubricant.
 NO spermicides, dyes, fragrances, or chemical irritants.

-Glyde is the first certified ethical, vegan and fair trade condoms made in worker-owned factories that use locally-sourced, natural rubber and do not participate in animal testing, no casein here.
+Glyde is the first certified ethical, vegan and fair trade condom made in worker-owned factories that use locally sourced, natural rubber and do not participate in animal testing, no casein here.

 These are made from natural rubber latex and cornstarch powder and medical-grade silicone oil as a lubricant.
 They are free of “free of” parabens, nitrosamines, casein, gluten, glycerin, synthetic colourants, synthetic flavour, and fragrance.
 I would like to know where the latex is grown and how it’s grown too.